Cees Nooteboom – 533 – een dagenboek

 Being on the private email list of Derek Sivers has some advantages (anyone can be on the list, it is not something elitist, just go here: https://sive.rs/list).
 One advantage is getting early access to Derek’s new work.
 How To Live is Derek’s new book, he pointed me to through the email list.
 I bought it and read it.

-Much of the advice Derek has thought up or gathered in this book may have its origins in Buddhism and Stoicism, and I think it also build on folks like Nassim Taleb (Antifragile), Kevin Kelly and Seth Godin.
+Much of the advice Derek has thought up or gathered in this book may have its origins in Buddhism and Stoicism, and I think it also builds on folks like Nassim Taleb (Antifragile), Kevin Kelly and Seth Godin.

 Be independent.